(. . . You can find Part IV here)

 The lunch pit stop in Joppa, TX - the half-way point

 The weather matched my mood.
-Instead of clearing, it seemed to get colder and drearier.
-The woman in the road had also said there were cut-off times at all the remaining pit stops.
+Instead of clearing, it was getting colder and drearier.
+The woman in the road said there were cut-off times at all the remaining pit stops.
 Instead of waiting for the others, we picked up our pace.
-Mark had not trained as much as I did and was getting tired.
+Mark had not trained as much as I and was getting tired.
 He finally told me to go on without him.
 We had reached the hilliest part of the course and I was worried about him so I waited at the next pit stop.
 I didn't have to wait long but once again he told me to go on - he would wait for the others.
 I felt better knowing he would have someone to ride with.

 My bike - "ArVi"

-As much as I loved riding with my husband and my friends, I realized I needed this time alone.
-Yet I wasn't really alone because I could feel the presence of my mom and dad riding with me.
-My mom, Virginia, had passed away in 1999, and my dad, Art, had passed away a few months earlier in the middle of my chemo treatments.
-In preparation for the ride, I had bought a new bike and decided to name it after Dad & Mom - Arvi.
-Now I have them with me whenever I ride.
+As much as I loved riding with my husband and my friends, I realized I needed this time alone to reflect on events from the past year.
+But I wasn't really alone - I could feel the presence of my mom and dad with each pedal stroke.
+My mom, Virginia, passed away in 1999; my dad Art, passed away in April during my chemo treatments.
+I decided to name my bike after them - ArVi so I have them with me whenever I ride.

 Beautiful Scenery